-If you’re the owner or CEO of a business-to-business company, you may be asking yourself the question “Why hire a consultant for strategic planning?”
+If you’re a business owner or CEO, you may be asking the question “Should I hire a consultant for strategic planning?”

 Why Is Strategic Planning Important?

-Strategic planning involves setting the long-term direction of the company.
-It deals with making smart decisions about what the company is going to do to beat – better yet, avoid – the competition.
+Strategic planning involves setting the longer-term direction of the company.
+It deals with making smart decisions about what the company is going to beat the competition and achieve its growth goals.

-So, yes, strategic planning is important if you want to take the initiative and be in charge of your company’s future.
+So, yes, it’s important to conduct strategic planning if you want to take the initiative and to define how the business is going to achieve growth.

-Planning sessions led by a company executive usually fail to produce breakthrough results.
-Old topics get rehashed, the status quo does not get challenged, and sensitive questions are avoided.
+Old topics get rehashed, the status quo does not get challenged.
+Sensitive questions are avoided.

 - Keeping everyone focused and actively involved.